Downe House School

-Downe House School is a selective independent girls' boarding and day school in Cold Ash, a village near Newbury, Berkshire, for girls aged 11–18.
+Downe House School is a private girls' boarding and day school in Cold Ash near Newbury, Berkshire, for girls aged 11–18.
+Entrance is selective, and the school has an enrollment of 559.

 The Good Schools Guide described Downe House as an "Archetypal traditional girls' full boarding school turning out delightful, principled, courteous and able girls who go on to make a significant contribution to the world".

 History

 Downe House was founded in 1907 by Olive Willis, its first headmistress, as an all-girls' boarding school.
 Its first home was Down House in the village of Downe, Kent (now part of the London Borough of Bromley), which had been the home of Charles Darwin.

 By 1921 Down House was too small for the school, so Willis bought The Cloisters, Cold Ash, Berkshire, from the religious order known as the Order of Silence.
 The school moved to the Cloisters in 1922, where it has since remained.
 It now accepts day pupils but is still predominantly a boarding school.

 Downe House won Tatler's "Best Public School" award in 2011.